tfabris/BlueGigaEmpeg/README.txt

  - If it has a little yellow boo boo icon instead of a serial port, then...

- - Install the necessary drivers for the USB-serial connection to the dev board.
-These will be a Prolific brand driver if you are using a BlueGiga dev board, or an FTDI brand driver if you are using a BetzTechnik dev board.
-Links to these drivers are in the "Resources" section of this document.
+ - Install the necessary FTDI drivers for the USB-serial connection to the dev board.
+Links to these drivers are in the "Prerequisites" section of this document.

  - Now, plugging in the dev board into the PC with the USB cable makes a